ABOUT US

 Proprietary Governance Intelligence.
 Built In-House.

 Open-source foundations with a proprietary governance layer.
 Citation-capable retrieval across the full corpus.
-Hosted on sovereign UK infrastructure — no dependency on US hyperscale cloud providers.
+Hosted on dedicated UK infrastructure — no dependency on US hyperscale cloud providers.

 The Agent That Assesses Agents.